DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

         Linked list would only prove useful if it was impossible to read original data for an intended functionality.
     - Verdict: An option for sure.
-  - I: Find out if it is possible to load original data and use them even after KernelShark let other plugins do their work.
+  - \[REJECTED\] I: Find out if it is possible to load original data and use them even after KernelShark let other plugins do their work.
     - CON - might need to store copies of a whole file, i.e. memory-unfriendly
     - CON - semester project showed that this is most probably tedious work and either not directly supported by KShark or not at all
     - PRO - less rewrites of existing code
     - PRO - separated only into plugin's code, i.e. no SRP violation
-  - I: Implement the splitting of events and work from there - sched_events and stacklook then shouldn't interfere with each other.
-    - PRO - this will have to happen anyway, might as well leverage the feature
-    - CON - will require at least some rewrites to make both plugins behave nicely

 - How to enable NUMA visualization support?

-  - A: Simply put, KernelShark's source code will be dissected and the visualization abilities written by hand.
+  - **A**: Simply put, KernelShark's source code will be dissected and the visualization abilities written by hand.
     - Reason: KernelShark does not directly support reordering of CPUs in the graph, hence that ability will need to be implemented.
-KernelShark also doesn't support different visualization options, so that will also be written.
+KernelShark also doesn't support different visualization options, so that will also be added.

 - How to split events from trace-cmd to target and initiator where applicable?
-  - I: Try to intercept the incoming stream of files and add target's (initiators are the ones that are collected by default) 'fake' event.
+  - **A**: Try to intercept the incoming stream of files and add target's (initiators are the ones that are collected by default) 'fake' event.
-    - PRO: Most straightforward, most likely will be the answer.
-    - Will have to parse through trace-cmd's raw output or change parsed data when a splittable event is detected or do a second pass after data are in KernelShark's memory.
-    - Verdict: Plausible solution, most likely the answer.
+    - Reason: Most straightforward, perfect place for implementation, simple integration with existing modules.
-  - I: Don't add any events, but create a special filter through which normal events go through without a hitch, but splittable events are drawn as if they were in the data.
+  - \[REJECTED\] I: Don't add any events, but create a special filter through which normal events go through without a hitch, but splittable events are drawn as if they were in the data.
     - PRO: Less memory used by KernelShark holding real events.
     - PRO: Consistency with trace-cmd output.